SkyCiv Documentation

 Name of Parameter Type of Parameter Parameter Access Description

-as list of points in the correct order.
+as a list of points in the correct order.

 Plate Thickness Input Item Thickness of the plate.